 - Eligibility is based on an individual’s functional ability to use regular city bus service, in keeping with ADA (Americans with Disabilities Act) criteria.

-- As part of the VIAtrans eligibility determination process, applicants may be asked to participate in a physical functional assessment performed by a skilled and trained professional therapist.
+- As part of the VIAtrans eligibility determination process, applicants may be asked to participate in a physical functional assessment by a skilled and trained professional therapist.

 Vanpool makes it possible for groups of five to 15 persons to share a ride to work while splitting the cost of van rental and fuel.

 - It eliminates driving a personal vehicle and reduces gasoline and emissions.

 - It saves parking costs and traffic hassles.